-- The [division] agency which provides child welfare services shall provide the petitioner or his attorney with any factual information which will assist in the preparation of the report required in subsection 1. - 3.
-If an order or decree of adoption is amended or annulled, the petitioner or his attorney shall prepare a report to the state registrar of vital statistics, which includes sufficient information to identify the original order or decree of adoption and the provisions of that decree which were amended or annulled. - The petitioner or his attorney shall forward all reports required by the provisions of this section to the state registrar of vital statistics not later than the 10th day of the month next following the month in which the order or decree was entered, or more frequently if requested by the state registrar, together with any related material the state registrar may require.
+- 2. The [division] agency which provides child welfare services shall provide the petitioner or his attorney with any factual information which will assist in the preparation of the report required in subsection 1. - 3.
+If an order or decree of adoption is amended or annulled, the petitioner or his attorney shall prepare a report to the state registrar of vital statistics, which includes sufficient information to identify the original order or decree of adoption and the provisions of that decree which were amended or annulled. - 4.
+The petitioner or his attorney shall forward all reports required by the provisions of this section to the state registrar of vital statistics not later than the 10th day of the month next following the month in which the order or decree was entered, or more frequently if requested by the state registrar, together with any related material the state registrar may require.

-- Sec.
-12. NRS 127.186 is hereby amended to read as follows: 127.186 1.
-The [division,] agency which provides child welfare services or a child-placing agency licensed by the division pursuant to this chapter H may consent to the adoption of a child under 18 years of age with special needs due to race, age or physical or mental problems who is in the custody of the [division] agency which provides child welfare services or the licensed agency by proposed adoptive parents when, in the judgment of the [division] agency which provides child welfare services or the [licensed] child placing agency, it would be in the best interests of the child to be placed in that adoptive home. - The [division] agency which provides child welfare services or child-placing agency shall determine whether a child has special needs and notify the proposed adoptive parents of a child who is determined to have special needs: - (a) That they may be eligible for a grant of financial assistance pursuant to this section if the petition for adoption is granted; and - (b) The manner in which to apply for such financial assistance. - 3.
-The [division] agency which provides child welfare services may grant financial assistance for attorney's fees and court costs in the adoption proceeding, for maintenance and for preexisting physical or mental conditions to the adoptive parents out of money provided for that purpose if the [administrator of the division] head of the agency which provides child welfare services or his designee has reviewed and approved in writing the proposed adoption and grant of assistance.
+- 127.186 1.
+The [division,] agency which provides child welfare services or a child-placing agency licensed by the division pursuant to this chapter [,] may consent to the adoption of a child under 18 years of age with special needs due to race, age or physical or mental problems who is in the custody of the [division] agency which provides child welfare services or the licensed agency by proposed adoptive parents when, in the judgment of the [division] agency which provides child welfare services or the [licensed] child placing agency, it would be in the best interests of the child to be placed in that adoptive home. - 2.
+The [division] agency which provides child welfare services or child-placing agency shall in a timely and diligent manner: - (a) Schedule any evaluations necessary to identify any special needs the child may have.